g-troiani/Finance/README.md

 #### Converting notebook cells to nodes in a Kedro project

-Once you are happy with a notebook, you may want to move your code over into the Kedro project structure for the next stage in your development.
+Once you are happy with a notebook, you may want to move your code over into the Kedro project structure for the next stage of development.
 This is done through a mixture of [cell tagging](https://jupyter-notebook.readthedocs.io/en/stable/changelog.html#cell-tags) and Kedro CLI commands.

 By adding the `node` tag to a cell and running the command below, the cell's source code will be copied over to a Python file within `src/<package_name>/nodes/`.
 ```